- £362 per week

 Read the full Access Statement for this property.

-Stylish 2-bedroom maisonette, spacious and beautifully presented.
+Stoker's retreat is a stylish 2-bedroom maisonette which is genuinely owned by a distant relative of Bram Stoker, the author of Dracula and a very prominent feature in Whitby.
+This maisonette is spacious and beautifully presented.
 The property is designed across 2 floors within a period terrace house.
 It is well equipped and offers light, spacious accommodation comprising of two bedrooms and a modern bathroom featuring a jacuzzi bath.
 The lounge diner is of open plan design with a contemporary galley style kitchen.
 Stoker's Retreat is ideally positioned on the West Cliff area close to the promenade and the beach and is only a 5-minute stroll away from the town centre and all that Whitby has to offer; restaurants, bistros, shops pubs and cafes.
 Ideal for families or a romantic getaway and a central base to explore the surrounding coastline and villages.

 LOWER GROUND FLOOR: 9 steps down to lower ground floor, enclosed patio area

 Entrance: Spacious hallway with coat hanging area with shoe tray.
 Storage cupboard, iron & ironing board.

 Master Bedroom: Spacious room with a king-size bed, bedside cabinets with stylish lamps.
 A wall of wardrobes with ample hanging space, drawers and mirrors.
 Dressing table with drawers and a chair, shelving and a mirror.
 Large wooden framed wall mirror above the bed.
 Large wall mounted TV with Freeview.
 Hair dryer.

 Bedroom 2: Small double bed.
 Wooden hanging rail with a shelf.
 Ladder style shelving.
 Slim storage unit.
 Hair dryer.
 Small TV which can play DVDs only as there is no TV signal.